Do lifestyle choices impact our carbon footprint? Here is the answer

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 To halt global warming, we (collectively) must achieve NET ZERO carbon emissions by 2050 (and significantly reduce other greenhouse gas emissions).
 That target doesn’t just apply to countries or specific industries.
 It applies to EVERY SINGLE ONE OF US.
+Yep, you, too.

-• learn more about our carbon footprint and
+• learn more about OUR carbon footprint, and

 • find out how our lifestyle choices impact our carbon emissions.